tushmish/walmart/README.md

       - security (war)
       - user (war)

-booking - the overall application. framework - contains modules representing cross cutting concers. common - contains reusable utility classes.
-Can be used in any module. exception - handles exception as a service.
+booking - the overall application.<br/>
+framework - contains modules representing cross cutting concers.<br/>
+common - contains reusable utility classes.
+Can be used in any module.<br/>
+exception - handles exception as a service.<br/>
-TicketService - the main application to book tickets. security - intented for API security.
-Can be implemented using spring ssecurity. user - module to store user information as a service.
+TicketService - the main application to book tickets.<br/>
+security - intented for API security.
+Can be implemented using spring ssecurity.<br/>
+user - module to store user information as a service.<br/>

 # Maven
 Modules have been created as parent/child or injected as dependecies.
 Please refer to the respective POM files for details.